Last Updated on April 15, 2022 by The Health Master

 How can healthcare providers become advocates for food safety?

-What according to you should be the strategies that the government needs to follow to ensure food safety especially given the COVID-19 pandemic?
+What according to you should be the strategies that the government needs to follow to ensure food safety especially given the C-19 pandemic?